Why use Co2 in my grow?

 What does Carbon Dioxide do for your plants?

 CO2, when done right, will increase the speed and yield of your grow.
 With that speed, you’ll have more harvests per year, and in turn, you’ll have bigger and better yields without having to go through a dry period.

 When a grow can utilize Co2, you'll increase the moisture content in your grow and give your plants more resiliency.
 Plants can usually only survive in 70-degree temperatures, so with Co2 plants won’t dry out as easily when maintained.
 That means your plants will be able to take a little more heat than it usually would and your plants will be better for it.

 To provide a supplement of CO2 to your indoor farm you can use a CO2 regulator attached to a can of CO2 or a CO2 generator.
 These growing options will help your plants grow optimally.
 Researchers proved that an increase in growth rates by up to 20% and an up to 30% increase in size can be achieved by increasing and maintaining CO2 levels to over 1 200 PPM.
-Remember that levels above 1 500 PPM are toxic and the pot tends to have a very stringy growth.
+Remember that levels above 1 500 PPM are toxic and plants will tend to have a very stringy growth.

 Using CO2 in Your Grow Room

 As we've mentioned, CO2 is heavier than oxygen so keep in mind that CO2 will need to essentially "rain" down on to your plants.
 That said, there are 3 main ways to introduce Co2 into your grow: a regulated tank of Co2 (regulated by a device such as our Co2 Regulator), a natural source of Co2, found in products like our EZ-Co2 Bag, or propane/natural gas burners.

 Natural CO2 Generators